- 1. The Requirement

 Additional guidance related to software training may be found in the following related requirements in this Handbook:

 Small projects can consider using a pre-existing training plan if the project is similar to previous projects.
 Organizations that are responsible for developing numerous, similar small projects can develop an umbrella training plan that covers these projects.

 6. Lessons Learned

-Mars Climate Orbiter Mishap Investigation Board - Phase I Report: The MCO Mishap Investigation Board (MIB) has determined that the root cause for the loss of the MCO spacecraft was the failure to use metric units in the coding of a ground software file, "Small Forces," used in trajectory models.
-Specifically, thruster performance data in English units instead of metric units was used in the software application code titled SM_FORCES (small forces).
+- Mars Climate Orbiter Mishap Investigation Board - Phase I Report 513: The MCO Mishap Investigation Board (MIB) has determined that the root cause for the loss of the MCO spacecraft was the failure to use metric units in the coding of a ground software file, "Small Forces," used in trajectory models.
+Specifically, thruster performance data in English units instead of metric units were used in the software application code titled SM_FORCES (small forces).
 A file called Angular Momentum Desaturation (AMD) contained the output data from the SM_FORCES software.
 The data in the AMD file was required to be in metric units per existing software interface documentation, and the trajectory modelers assumed the data was provided in metric units per the requirements.

 Root Cause: Failure to use metric units in the coding of a ground software file, "Small Forces," used in trajectory models.